NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.udp-upstream-without-downstream:

 udp-upstream-without-downstream: *<yes or no>*
-    Enable UDP upstream even if :ref:`do-udp:<unbound.conf.do-udp>` is no.
+    Enable UDP upstream even if :ref:`do-udp<unbound.conf.do-udp>` is no.
     Useful for TLS service providers, that want no UDP downstream but use UDP to fetch data upstream.